kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 CREATE NODE TABLE Person(ID SERIAL, name STRING, PRIMARY KEY(ID));
 ```
 When the primary key of your node tables are already consecutive integers starting from 0, you should make that primary key a SERIAL type.
 This
 will improve your loading time significantly.
-Simiarly, your queries that had equality checks on your primary key will get faster.
+Similarly, your queries that had equality checks on your primary key will get faster.
 That's because internally we will not store a HashIndex and any HashIndex lookup we would do during query processing will be omitted.

 ## Client APIs

 ### Windows compatibility
-Developers can now build Kùzu from scrtach on Windows platform!
+Developers can now build Kùzu from scratch on Windows platform!
 Together with this release we also provide pre-built libraries and python wheels on Windows.

 ### C
 We provide official C language binding in this release.
 Developers can now embed Kùzu with native C interfaces.

 ### Node.js
 We provide official Node.js language binding.
-With Node.js API, developer can leverage Kùzu analytical capbility in their Node.js projects.
+With Node.js API, developer can leverage Kùzu analytical capability in their Node.js projects.
 We will
 soon follow this blog post with one (or a few) blog posts on developing some applications with Node.js.

-## Node Table Loading Improvements
+## Data Ingestion Improvements
 We've started to improve our data ingestion performance.
-In this release, we introduce improvements over node table loading, which can speed up the loading of ldbc-100 comment and post from 890.3s (last release) to 108.5s, and 304.3s (last release) to 32.3s, respectively, on a Macbook laptop with the configuration of xxx (TODO: Ziyi).
+In this release, we introduce improvements over node table loading, which can speed up the loading of ldbc-100 comment and post from 890.3s (last release) to 108.5s, and 304.3s (last release) to 32.3s, respectively, on a MacBook-Air laptop with the configuration of xxx (TODO: Ziyi).

 Improvements on rel table loading will come soon after this release.
 Please stay tuned!